Solar Impulse: Detailed route

-Post-flight sale
+Skydweller Aero

-In September 2019 the Solar Impulse 2 aircraft was sold to Skydweller Aero, a Spanish-American company that is developing autonomous unmanned aerial vehicles capable of continuous flight and "carrying radar, electronic optics, telecommunications devices, telephone listening and interception systems".
-As part of this sale, the Solar Impulse 2 aircraft was transferred from Switzerland to Spain though once Skydweller completes its research and development flights the Solar Impulse 2 will be transferred back to Switzerland for permanent display at the Swiss Museum of Transport.
-By February 2023, Skydweller Aero had conducted its first autonomous flight in Spain before transferring the aircraft to southern Mississippi in 2024 where it conducted the world's first uncrewed autonomous flight of a solar aircraft.
+In September 2019 Solar Impulse 2 was sold to Skydweller Aero, a Spanish-American company that was developing autonomous unmanned aerial vehicles capable of continuous flight and "carrying radar, electronic optics, telecommunications devices, telephone listening and interception systems".
+As part of this sale, the aircraft was transferred from Switzerland to Spain.
+In February 2023, Skydweller Aero conducted its first autonomous flight in Spain before transferring the aircraft to southern Mississippi in 2024 where it conducted the world's first uncrewed autonomous flight of a solar aircraft.
 The company intends to build a fleet of aircraft to operate year-round in latitudes between Miami (26°N) to Rio de Janeiro (23°S).
 Uncrewed and autonomous, these aircraft will be able to perform military missions and commercial tasks unachievable to manned aircraft and at far less cost than satellites.

-Skydweller Aero intends to fly an aircraft nonstop around the world in the coming years.
+In 2024, Skydweller Aero announced plans to fly an aircraft nonstop around the world., and eventually to return Solar Impulse 2 for permanent display at the Swiss Museum of Transport.

+On 4 May 2026, Solar Impulse 2, by then re-registered as N247PF, crashed in the Gulf of Mexico due to a loss of power after 192-hours and 14-minutes of continuous autonomous flight, and was destroyed.
+No one was on board.